Paint and Restoration

-Whether you bought used equipment that needs a rebranding, you want to freshen up your fleet, or your motorhome needs some new paint, Hoglund Body & Equipment can help you accomplish that!
+Whether you bought used equipment that needs rebranding, you want to freshen up your fleet, or your motorhome needs some new paint, Hoglund Body & Equipment can help you accomplish that!

-A complete paint job process begins by the disassembly of the equipment or vehicle.
+A complete paint job process begins by disassembly of the equipment or vehicle.
 This is done for mutliple reasons, mainly to ensure each piece gets correctly painted and sealed or so pieces that aren't getting painted stay that way.

 After disassembly, the paint prep process begins.
 This includes sanding, taping, and covering for overspray.
 Sanding is done to remove any imperfections and old paint so that the new paint coats have a surface to grip onto.
 Taping and covering for overspray are done to cover the parts that are not getting painted.